Traversio

 • a 30-second keepalive for idle authenticated connections

-• explicit timeouts for connection setup and prompt reply waits
+• an explicit 15-second connection setup timeout, 120-second host-key trust timeout, and 5-second prompt reply timeout

 For the full field-by-field guide, including defaults, tradeoffs, proxy settings, and how keepalivePolicy differs from timeoutPolicy, see Connection Configuration.